taniaharv/programming_fundamentals_002/docs/TASKS.md

 4. What data types are considered "complex" data types?

 5. What data types are considered "primitive" data types?

 6. In JavaScript it is possible to use `==` ("double equals") or `===` ("triple equals") to compare two values.
 What is the difference and why do we prefer triple equals?

+== doesn't care about the data type and would use coersion to attempt to compare.
+As a rule you shouldn't use it